-Unlike some other setups, NFT systems are active, which means they have moving parts.
+Unlike some other setups, Nutrient Film Technique systems are active, which means they have moving parts.
 These will suffer from wear and tear over time, eventually requiring replacement.

 Benefits of Nutrient Film Technique Systems

-While all hydroponics systems offer advantages over in-ground growing setups, NFT systems deliver a few unique benefits.
+While all hydroponics systems offer advantages over in-ground growing setups, Nutrient Film Technique (NFT) systems deliver a few unique benefits.
 These include:

 - Does not soak plant roots